Smogogole/GMathWiki/4.Others/Old and poorly written notes/ZF-axioms.md

 ---

+**WARNING:** _This note is tagged as "COMPROMISED", meaning it is known to contain some small inaccuracy, or possibly, big mistake.
+It is advised not to use the note for documentation and approach reading it critically.

+---

 > [!quote] Definition: Axiom of extensionality
 > Two sets are equal if and only if: $$\forall A\forall B[\forall x:x\in A\iff x\in B\implies A=B]$$